 - Learn why the High Reliability Schools framework and process allows schools and districts to guarantee student success

 - Be able to summarize the first three HRS levels and explain the rationale behind their prioritization

 - Explain how the HRS framework serves as a school leadership model that offers a clear, concise focus on research-based practices that increase student achievement

 The High Reliability Schools model is built on continuous monitoring and improvement of specific research-affirmed factors, and schools that implement this transformational approach are creating educational communities that guarantee the success of every student.

 This edWebinar will be of interest to K-12 teachers and school and district leaders.
-There will be time for questions at the end of the presentation.

 About the Presenter